amelieoller/amelieoller.github.io/_posts/2017-11-14-how_to_deploy_a_new_rails_app_to_heroku_through_github.markdown

 ### ...Back to Heroku

 Make sure you add, commit and push you new changes to GitHub.
-Now go back to your heroku app, if you have automatic deployment enabled, wait a while for everything to update and refresh your page, you should see your new content.
-In order to use the database on Heroku you have to run `rake db:migrate` in your Heroku console, then all your pages should work.
+Now go back to your heroku app; if you have automatic deployment enabled, wait a while for everything to update and refresh your page; you should see your new content.
+In order to use the database on Heroku, you have to run `rake db:migrate` in your Heroku console and all your pages should work.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_132578EB74DFFF7477D384C731B12DB70545F6A3CEF694B8DD483D80A8415074_1510446060104_Peek+2017-11-11+16-02+go+back+to+heroku.gif)